 Applying that concept to our personal lives can be challenging.
 If you’re like me, allowing yourself to have time out is not something that comes easily.

-In their book, The Power of Full Engagement, Jim Loehr and Tony Schwartz share the results of studies conducted with professional athletes, which reveals that those who are able to take regular time out to regroup and recompose themselves under high stress and pressure, consistently outperform those who don’t.
+In their book, “The Power of Full Engagement,” Jim Loehr and Tony Schwartz share the results of studies conducted with professional athletes, which reveals that those who can take regular time out to regroup and recompose themselves under high stress and pressure, consistently outperform those who don’t.

 Based on my experiences, here are five reasons why taking regular breaks or time away from the daily grind should be an integral part of our lives.

 - We become more focused and productive.
 Think of a time when you barely had enough sleep the night before and had to either be at work or do something important the next day… how focused or productive were you?

 - We need time alone with our thoughts.
 Being alone with our thoughts is actually good for us.
 Our thoughts are the starting point for everything we do in life.
-It is an opportunity to review and evaluate what’s working well for us, what’s not working and what we can do differently to get the outcomes we want.
+It’s an opportunity to review and evaluate what’s working well for us, what’s not working and what we can do differently to get the outcomes we want.